rolyPolyVole/rolyPolyVole.github.io/_pages/contact.md

 ## Links

-### Professional Profiles
+- GitHub - Check out my code repositories and projects
-- [GitHub](https://github.com/rolyPolyVole) - Check out my code repositories and projects
+- Discord - Contact me on Discord (username: rolyPolyVole)

-### Social Media
+- Chess.com - Friend me on chess.com [here](https://www.chess.com/member/rolypolyvole)
-- You can find me on various platforms by searching for "rolyPolyVole"
+- Lichess - Friend me on lichess [here](https://lichess.org/@/rolyPolyVole)

 If you'd like to collaborate on a project or have any questions about my work, don't hesitate to get in touch!